2023 BMW i4 Problems and Top Complaints – Is Your Car A Lemon?

 The fully electric BMW i4 Gran Coupe was launched in the U.S. in 2022 to much applause and highly complimentary media reviews.
-The 2023 model has followed in its footsteps with only very minor changes and reportedly no waning of interest.
-But the first model already has five recalls and the second, three.
+Available in three versions, the 2023 electric sport sedan has followed in its footsteps with only very minor changes and reportedly no waning of interest.
+But the first model already has six recalls and this one, five.
 Complaints are also mounting up.
-2023 owners are reporting unintended acceleration problems, issues with the cell monitoring circuit module, and CarPlay malfunctions that give the i4 erroneous navigation instructions that increase the risk of an accident.
+2023 owners are reporting unintended acceleration problems, drivetrain malfunctions, issues with the cell monitoring circuit module, and CarPlay problems that result in erroneous navigation instructions that increase the risk of an accident.

 Don’t be stuck with a lemon.
 You have legal rights to cash, return or buyback.